jack-bradshaw/Avatar/README.md

 The returned objects are fully functional and can be used to unit test dependent classes.

 ### Getting other compile-time resources
-The avatar rule provides access to the compilation result and the round environments received during compilation.
+The avatar rule provides access to other compile-time resources.
 For example:
 ```java
 public void TestSomething {
 	// Using the Google compile testing class to parse a source string